 No matter whether you’re a seasoned Linux user like me or a newbie who’s just starting to get his feet wet in this fantastic world of Unix systems, mastering the various terminal commands is a must for everybody.
-Although you can still use the command-line utility in other operating systems such as in Windows – it is primarily Linux that makes the terminal interface attractive to us tech geeks.
+Although you can still use the command-line utility in other operating systems, such as Windows – it is primarily Linux that makes the terminal interface attractive to us tech geeks.

 As it’s nearly impossible to memorize the plethora of terminal tools and commands available altogether, we have curated this carefully constructed guide for you outlining the 50 best Linux commands you will use regularly.
 These Linux terminal commands will act as a precursor to familiarize yourself with the different underlying operating system principles of Unix-like systems such as Linux and Mac OS.